jarickkk/datasciencecoursera/README.md

 # datasciencecoursera
-Homework for the Data Science Specialization courses by Johns Hopkins University
+Personal homework for the Data Science Specialization courses by Johns Hopkins University